Stanley depth and the lcm-lattice: Applications

 \subsection{Ideals generated in a single degree}

-In this subsection we show that every finite semilattice can be realized as lcm-semilattice of a monomial ideal, whose minimal generators all have the same degree. \begin{lemma} Let $L$ be a finite semilattice and let $A \subset L$ be an antichain, i.e. a set of pairwise incomparable elements.
-Then there exists a (finite) set of monomials $G \subset S$ such that $L \cong L_G$ and the monomials in $L_G$ corresponding to the elements of $A$ all have the same degree. \end{lemma} \begin{proof} First, choose a map $w_1: \lat \rightarrow S$ satisfying the conditions of \Cref{thm:lcmgeneral}, where $S$ is some polynomial ring with sufficiently many variables.
-If the monomials $m_a$ for $a \in A$ (as in \eqref{eq:lcmgen}) have all the same degree, then we are already done.
+In this subsection we show that every finite atomistic lattice can be realized as lcm-lattice of a monomial ideal, whose minimal generators all have the same degree. \begin{lemma} Let $L$ be a finite lattice and let $A \subset L$ be an antichain, i.e. a set of pairwise incomparable elements.
+Then there exists an lcm-closed set of monomials $G \subset \Mon{S}$ such that $L \cong \LCMl{G}$ and the monomials in $G$ corresponding to the elements of $A$ all have the same degree. \end{lemma} \begin{proof} First, choose an admissible labeling $w_1: L \rightarrow \Mon{S}$, where $S$ is some polynomial ring with sufficiently many variables.
+If the monomials $m_a = \prod_{b \ngeq a} w_1(b)$ for $a \in A$ (as in \eqref{eq:lcmgen}) have all the same degree, then we are already done.
 Otherwise, let $a_1, a_2, \dotsc, a_r \in A$ be the elements whose monomials have the maximum degree among the monomials corresponding to $A$.
 We modify our $w_1$ by setting

 where the $X_i$ are new variables.
 As $A$ is an antichain, it follows from \eqref{eq:lcmgen} that the degree of the monomials corresponding to $a_1, a_2, \dotsc, a_r \in A$ under $w_2$ increases by $r-1$, while the degree of all other monomials corresponding to $A$ increases by $r$.
 Hence after iterating this procedure finitely many times, all monomials corresponding to $A$ have the same degree. \end{proof} \begin{proposition} Let $J \subsetIJ I \subset S$ be two monomial ideals.
-Then one can find monomial ideals $J' \subsetIJ I' \subset S'$ with $L_{G(I) \cup G(J)} \cong L_{G(I') \cup G(J')}$ where the isomorphism maps $L_{G(J)}$ to $L_{G(J')}$, such that one's choice of the following holds: \begin{enumerate} \item Either $I'$ is generated in a single degree, or \item $J'$ is generated in a single degree. \end{enumerate} In particular, to prove the Stanley conjecture for $I/J$, one may always assume that one of the ideals is generated in a single degree. \end{proposition} \begin{proof} The set of minimal generators of $I$ forms an antichain in $L_{G(I) \cup G(J)}$.
-Applying the foregoing \Cref{lemma:singledegree} to it yields ideals $J' \subset I'$ with the same lcm-semilattice, where $I'$ is generated in a single degree.
+Then one can find monomial ideals $J' \subsetIJ I' \subset S'$ with $\LCMl{\LCMs{G(I) \cup G(J)}} \cong \LCMl{\LCMs{G(I') \cup G(J')}}$ where the isomorphism maps $L_J$ to $L_{J'}$, such that one's choice of the following holds: \begin{enumerate} \item Either $I'$ is generated in a single degree, or \item $J'$ is generated in a single degree. \end{enumerate} \end{proposition} \begin{proof} The set of minimal generators of $I$ forms an antichain in $\LCMl{\LCMs{G(I) \cup G(J)}}$.
+Applying the foregoing Lemma \ref{lemma:singledegree} to it yields ideals $J' \subset I'$ with the same lcm-lattice, where $I'$ is generated in a single degree.
 On the other hand, applying the lemma to the antichain formed by the minimal generators of $J$ results in $J'$ being generated in a single degree. \end{proof}